Arc Poetry Magazine’s Poem of the Year Contest

 Entry Fee: $25 USD

-Description: Established in 2018, the Women’s Prose Prize is for previously unpublished, original work of prose.
+Description: Established in 2018, this prize is for previously unpublished, original works of prose.
 Novels, short story collections, memoirs, essay collections, and all other forms of prose writing are eligible for consideration.
 The awarded manuscript is selected through an annual competition which is open to all writers who identify as women.
 The minimum word count is 25,000 and the maximum is 80,000.

 Storyhouse Winners Circle Contest